youssef-gerges-ramzy-mokhtar/Countries/README.md

 # Countries
-A Webpage to display the flag, population, language & curency of countries \n Has 2 main functionality the Where Am I Functionality which displays country info based on your current location, and the Search Country Functionality which displays country info based on a country a use want to search for
+A Webpage to display the flag, population, language & curency of countries **Enter** Has 2 main functionality the Where Am I Functionality which displays country info based on your current location, and the Search Country Functionality which displays country info based on a country a use want to search for

 ## Webpage Link